-At the reporting date, the Group and the Company carry the loans and receivables and available-for-sale financial assets on its statements of financial position.
+At the reporting date, the Group and the Company carry only the loans and receivables on their statements of financial position.

 Loans and receivables

 Loans and receivables are non-derivative financial assets with fixed or determinable payments that are not quoted in an active market.
 After initial recognition, these are measured at amortised cost using the effective interest method, less allowance for impairment.
 Discounting is omitted where the effect of discounting is immaterial.
 Gains or losses are recognised in profit or loss when the loans and receivables are derecognised or impaired, and through the amortisation process.
 The Group's cash and cash equivalents, trade and most other receivables fall into this category of financial instruments.